kitnil/awesome/README.md

 - [GNUSim8085](https://github.com/GNUSim8085/GNUSim8085) - A graphical simulator, assembler and debugger for the Intel 8085 microprocessor
 - [pigeonhole](https://github.com/dovecot/pigeonhole) - Pigeonhole project: Sieve support for Dovecot.
 - [MakiseGUI](https://github.com/SL-RU/MakiseGUI) - Graphics and GUI library for embed systems.
-- [stress-ng](https://github.com/ColinIanKing/stress-ng) - stress-ng will stress test a computer system in various selectable ways.
+- [stress-ng](https://github.com/ColinIanKing/stress-ng) - This is a mirror of the upstream project at http://kernel.ubuntu.com/git/cking/stress-ng.git/   -   stress-ng will stress test a computer system in various selectable ways.
 It was designed to exercise various physical subsystems of a computer as well as the various operating system kernel interfaces.
 - [freshplayerplugin](https://github.com/i-rinat/freshplayerplugin) - ppapi2npapi compatibility layer
 - [hwinfo](https://github.com/openSUSE/hwinfo) - Hardware information tool
 - [gnome-todo](https://github.com/GNOME/gnome-todo) - Task manager for GNOME